nrjnklm/restaurant-menu-api/README.md

-# 🌶️ SpiceRoute -- Restaurant Menu Display API
+# 🌶️ SpiceRoute --- Restaurant Menu Display API

-A simple and elegant Node.js + Express project that serves a restaurant menu through API endpoints and displays it on a clean, responsive frontend.
-Built for learning API creation, static file serving, and client-side fetching.
+A simple and elegant **Node.js + Express** project that serves a restaurant menu through clean API endpoints and displays it on a responsive frontend.\
+Built as a learning project for creating APIs, serving static files, and fetching data on the client side.

 ## 🏪 About the Restaurant